-The purpose of the shingles is to provide a leakproof layer of protection from water as it runs down the roof and into the gutters, but if they get damaged, you may need a shingle roof repair company to help fix leaks.
-Shingles are manufactured in strips and packaged in bundles.
+The purpose of the shingles is to provide a leakproof layer of protection from water as it runs down the roof and into the gutters.
+Still, if they get damaged, you may need a shingle roof repair company to help fix leaks.
+Shingles are created in strips and packaged in bundles.
 A professionally installed shingle roof improves your home’s curb appeal when you sell it.
-It also can lower your utility costs and preserve the structural strength and integrity of your home for several decades.
+It also can lower your utility costs and preserve your home’s structural strength for several decades.

 Asphalt shingles are the most frequently used roofing materials in Austin, TX, today.
-The way shingles are manufactured is with a fiberglass mat that provides strength.
-The mat is at the core of the top layer and bottom layer of hot asphalt, which is strengthened by oxidizing it with hot air to increase the hot asphalt’s viscosity.
-Once the top and bottom layer of the asphalt shingle has been sufficiently strengthened, the top layer gets crushed granules embedded in it to provide a layer of protection from heat damage and UV rays and provide color and texture to the shingles.
+Manufacturers make shingles with a fiberglass mat that provides strength.
+The mat is at the core of the top layer and bottom layer of hot asphalt.
+They add strength by oxidizing it with hot air to increase the hot asphalt’s viscosity.
+Once the top and bottom layer of the asphalt shingle has been made stronger, the top layer gets crushed granules embedded in it to provide a layer of protection from heat damage and UV rays and provide color and texture to the shingles.

 Installation of an asphalt shingle roof begins at the eaves and works up to the roof’s peak.
 Each row of shingles overlaps the seams and nails of the row below.
-Asphalt roof shingles have a heat-activated sealant layer that adheres to each row below and the row above.
-This provides greater wind resistance and makes the overall roofing stronger.
+Asphalt roof shingles have a heat-activated sealant layer that adheres to each row below and above.
+This sealant layer provides greater wind resistance and makes the overall roofing stronger.

-These are perhaps the most recognizable asphalt roof shingles.
-They were the most commonly installed roof shingle until architectural roof shingles were created in the 1970s.
+These are perhaps the most common asphalt roof shingles.
+They created architectural roof shingles in the 1970s, replacing them with the most commonly installed roof shingle.
 They have a rectangular shape with an offset layout.
-These three-tab asphalt roof shingles are a low-cost option and are still used by homeowners trying to keep the cost of a new roof down.
+These three-tab asphalt roof shingles are a low-cost option.
+Homeowners still use them to keep the cost of a new roof down.
 So if you are concerned about cost, three-tab shingles are a viable option over more expensive architectural shingles.
 Luckily, if your shingle roof needs repair, it’s a process we make easy.

 Architectural Roof Shingles